fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ## Lists

-*Lists* are immutable collections of elements of the same type.
-They are implemented internally as linked lists.
+*Lists* are immutable collections of elements of the same type; implemented internally as a linked list.

 ```fsharp
 // Create